A Diagrammatic Temperley-Lieb Categorification: Preliminaries

 \igc{1}{phiii} \end{cor}

-The proofs of these statements do not use any sophisticated technology, only convoluted pictorial arguments, and comprise the bulk of \cite{EKh}.
-We will not need to quote these results, as we will show the equivalent results for $\mc{TLC}$ easily.
+The proof of the theorem does not use any sophisticated technology, only convoluted pictorial arguments.
+It comprises the bulk of \cite{EKh}.
+The corollary implies that $\epsilon_{\mHC_1}(b_{\ii})=\frac{t^d}{(1-t^2)^n}$ for $\ii$ non-repeating of length $d$, as stated in Section \ref{subsec-hecke}.